corpus-core/colibri-stateless/README.md

     gasLimit        : Uint64             # the gas limit of the block gasUsed         : Uint64             # the gas used of the block timestamp       : Uint64             # the timestamp of the block
-    extraData       : Bytes              # the extra data of the block baseFeePerGas   : Uint256            # the base fee per gas of the block blockHash       : Bytes32            # the hash of the block
+    extraData       : Bytes[32]          # the extra data of the block baseFeePerGas   : Uint256            # the base fee per gas of the block blockHash       : Bytes32            # the hash of the block
     transactionsRoot: Bytes32            # the merkle root of the transactions